pixelbyaj/msgraph-email/README.md

 emailService.sendEmail(message)
 ```

-## Make a read and unread email request
+## Process to read and unread an email request
 ```python
 emailMessages = emailService.readEmails()
 for email in emailMessages: